 Gather all the Pieces

-Next, select the drive letter that the SD/microSD card is inserted into from the drop-down list below “Device.”
+Next, select the drive that has the microSD card from the drop-down list below “Device”:

-Wait for the process to complete, then eject the SD/microSD card from your computer and insert it into the Raspberry Pi.
+Now you can eject the SD card from your computer and insert it into your Pi.

 Establish an SSH Connection to your Raspberry Pi

 At this point, it’s a good idea to configure your Raspberry Pi by entering